 Risk management is carried out by a central treasury department under policies approved by the Group Board of Directors.
-The Board provides written principles for risk management, as described in the Principal risks and uncertainties and in Note 27 (Financial risk management) which can be found on pages 162 to 176 of the Tesco PLC Annual Report 2023 and Financial Statements which does not form part of this Report.
+The Board provides written principles for risk management, as described in the Principal risks and uncertainties and in Note 27 (Financial risk management) which can be found on pages 184 to 196 of the Tesco PLC Annual Report and Financial Statements 2025 which does not form part of this Report.

-Derivatives are used to hedge exposure to market risks and those that are held as hedging instruments are formally designated as hedges as defined in IFRS 9.
+Derivatives are used to hedge exposure to market risks and those that are held as hedging instruments are formally designated as hedges as defined in IFRS 9 or not formally designated but held in naturally offsetting relationships economic relationships.
 Derivatives may qualify as hedges for accounting purposes and the Company's hedging policies are further described below.